pulselive/gopro-utils/README.md

 If `-s` is not specified, it will export all available data.
 More options could be added in the future.

-Urgent ToDo:
+ToDo:

 - Use GPS Time (when available) to set the milliseconds to the Accel, Gyro and Temp CSV files, so that they sync properly.
-- Use TS (GPS time) in KML exports
+- Add other sensors to JSON export

 This was my first ~~repository~~ fork.
 Any possible wrong practices are not intentional.